 After receiving my Executive MLIS from San Jose State University, I became the director of the Canby Public Library, a small town library with a history of limited visibility, services and funding.
 In my four years in Canby, I transformed the library’s relationship to its community by comprehensively improving services, developing an active and effective advocacy network, and raising over $562,000 in competitive grant funds to support and improve library services, facilities and programs.

 In late 2013, I left Canby for the opportunity to work with a variety of library clients, blending my expertise in marketing, advocacy, fundraising and organizational development into a new chapter of my life in libraries.
-Thus far, I've worked with over 25 clients in six states (visit Projects for more details).
+Thus far, I've worked with over 40 clients in seven states (visit Projects for more details).

-For more specifics about my professional background, published work, etc., visit my LinkedIn profile.
+For more specifics about my professional background, visit my LinkedIn profile.